jsdc-core/blog.jsdc.tw/_posts/2024-12-14-KJH-speaker.md

 ### About the Speaker #RemoteWork #Management #TeamManagement

-KJH is a software engineer and technical consultant, currently serving as a software consultant at The Octalysis Group and software engineer for Octalysis Prime.
-He entered the software industry in 2015 at age 19, becoming one of the youngest pioneers in gamification and project management.
-After nearly four years of practice, he obtained CSP-SM certification in 2021 and has assisted various companies including HTC and other listed companies in Taiwan.
+KJH is a software engineer and technical consultant, currently serving as a software consultant at The Octalysis Group and software engineer for Octalysis Prime, focusing on leveraging gamification to enhance user engagement and business effectiveness.
+He entered the software industry in 2015 at age 19, quickly becoming one of the pioneers in gamification and project management.
+After nearly four years of practice, he obtained CSP-SM certification in 2021, accumulating rich experience in agile practices and team management.

+Over the years, he has helped companies ranging from startups to listed corporations like HTC achieve agile transformation and drive behavioral changes through gamification design.
 At JSDC 2024, KJH will share insights on effectively managing remote teams across different time zones and cultures.
-The presentation will explore communication challenges caused by time zone differences, handling cross-cultural understanding gaps, and share practical cases.
-Topics include designing timezone-friendly workflows, best practices for collaboration tools, and strategies for cultural integration, providing attendees with practical management insights.
+The presentation will explore management perspectives in engineering development from a JavaScript developer's viewpoint, addressing communication challenges caused by time zone differences, handling cross-cultural understanding gaps, and innovative integration of technology and gamification.

 Limited spots available - don't miss out.
 Get your tickets now for the JSDC main conference.